 Danielle

-Godon-Decoteau, Ph.D.
+Godon-Decoteau, Ph.D. (she/her)

 Welcome to my website!
 I have been an Assistant Professor in the Psychology Department at Oberlin College since 2022.
 I am a clinical psychologist whose research is informed by multicultural psychology.
-At Oberlin, some of the courses that I teach include Abnormal Psychology, Advanced Methods in Qualitative Research, and Seminar in Asian American Psychology.
+At Oberlin, some of the courses that I teach include Abnormal Psychology, Research Methods, Advanced Methods in Qualitative Research, and Seminar in Asian American Psychology.
 One of my favorite things is mentoring undergraduate students in our Asian American Identity and Mental Health (AAIMH) Research Lab.

 About Me